skrey/yellow-extensions/source/help/en/contributing-guidelines.md

 ## How to get in touch

 * [Follow us on GitHub](https://github.com/datenstrom/yellow), [Gitter](https://gitter.im/datenstrom/yellow), [Twitter](https://twitter.com/datendeveloper), [TeamVideo](https://team.video/datendeveloper) or [send a message](https://datenstrom.se/contact/).
+* Tell us about your ideas, how they would make your work more enjoyable.
 * Meet other developers, discuss latest changes and work together.
 * Answer questions and solve problems, if you enjoy it.